dwarvesf/handbook/benefits-and-perks.md

 ### Parental Leave
 When you welcome a new child, we encourage you to take up to 6 months leave for primary caregivers not more than 2 months before giving birth.
 The father is allowed up to 5 days of leave as a secondary caregiver.
 And if you have twins, you can take up to 10 fully paid days off.
 All parental leaves are at 100% base salary.

-These benefits only applied for full-time Dwarves who have been on-boarded for more than 6 months in advance of pregnancy (internship and probation period are omitted)
+These benefits only applied for full-time Dwarves who have been on-boarded for more than 6 months in advance of pregnancy (internship and probation period are omitted).